 What Are The Hallmarks Of Cocaine Relapse?

-- Cocaine seeking behavior is a typical symptom they experience during the relapse period.
+- Drug-seeking behavior is one of typical cocaine addiction symptoms they experience during the relapse period.
 They may try to gain access to the drug by whichever means they find right at the moment.
 It can be anything from contacting a drug dealer to calling other addicts.

 - Strong cravings: In fact, the need to take cocaine arises as the brain is deprived of the doses for a long time.
 In case they do not get it, they may indulge in other activities compulsively.
 Most commonly, these include gambling, overworking or overeating.